ZikrullaRaxmatov/ML_DL_lessons/README.md

 # ML and DL lessons
-Here you can see my lesons that already done!
+Here, you can see my lesons that already done!